 PANS/PANDAS (aka Post-infectious Autoimmune Encephalopathy) is an autoimmune condition where an infection triggers the immune system to attack the brain.
 This causes numerous debilitating neurological and psychiatric symptoms that are often mistaken for a mental illness—but PANS/PANDAS is a physical autoimmune disease that’s treated medically.

-In 2016, I was “struck by lightening” again when I was bitten by a tick over Spring Break and contracted multiple tick borne infections including Lyme Disease.
+In 2016, I was “struck by lightening” again when I contracted multiple tick borne infections including Lyme Disease.
 This has since made PANS even more difficult to treat, and because the infections went undiagnosed for nine months, it has been very difficult to clear them from my body.
 Nearly three years after the bite, the fight continues.
 The fatigue from the infection is a significant impairment in my life, but I’m doing my best to struggle through grad school anyway.

 - When my first IVIG “wore off” in early 2015.
 (I recovered by December.)